-The NEOMED Institute (NEOMED) has launched its first spin-off company, EPIGeNE Therapeutics Inc. (formerly NEOMED Therapeutics 1 Inc.), a company dedicated to advancing novel, orally bioavailable epigenetic inhibitors for the targeted treatment of cancer.
+The NEOMED Institute (NEOMED) has launched its first spin-off company, EPIGeNE Therapeutics Inc. (formerly NEOMED Therapeutics 1 Inc.), a company dedicated to advancing novel, orally bioavailable epigenetic modulators for the targeted treatment of cancer.
 NEOMED licensed the original technology in 2014 from privately-held Epigenetix Inc. which was founded on research developed by Dr. Claes Wahlestedt, MD, PhD, Leonard M. Miller Professor and Associate Dean & Center Director for Therapeutic Innovation at University of Miami Miller School of Medicine.

-The NEOMED project team has generated four distinct chemical series/scaffolds from which a portfolio of novel orally bioavailable epigenetic inhibitors have been advanced through preclinical development.
+The NEOMED project team has generated four distinct chemical series/scaffolds from which a portfolio of novel orally bioavailable epigenetic modulators have been advanced through preclinical development.
 The lead molecule NEO2734, is an orally bioavailable and potentially first-in-class and differentiated dual BET and CBP/P300 inhibitor.
 In addition to NEO2734, EPIGeNE Therapeutics Inc. pipeline comprises a dual BET and CBP/P300 inhibitor back-up program, a dual BET and SMARCA4 inhibitor program and a complementary biomarker program.